MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/1-intro.md

 > [!div class="checklist"]
 >
-> * Learn about the Power Query SDK Test Framework
-> * Goals for creating the Test Framework
-> * Summary of the reference guide
+> * Gain an overview of the reference guide

-## Overview of Power Query SDK Test Framework

-Power Query SDK Test Framework is a ready-to-go test harness with prebuilt tests to standardize the testing of new and existing extension connectors.
-It allows functional, compliance and regression testing of connectors and can be easily scaled.

-## Goals

-The goal of Power Query SDK Test Framework is to provide a robust testing solution integrated with the VS Code SDK to test extension connectors.
-This framework would greatly improve the developer experience for the development of the connectors.
-It would also bring standardization to rather fragmented test practices, eventually increasing the quality bar and decreasing sustainment efforts of the connectors.

-## Summary of the reference guide
+## Overview of the reference guide

 In this guide: